 Integrative approach to the teaching of language arts and social studies in the classroom.
-Using children's literature as a framework, teacher candidates develop curriculum, instructional, and assessment strategies that are research-based and framed within national and state standards.
+Using children's literature as a framework, candidates develop curriculum, instructional, and assessment strategies that are research-based and framed within national and state standards.
 Emphasis on differentiation of learning to meet individual student needs.
-Completion with a grade of C or better required for all elementary education majors.
-Requires 20 hours of field experience.
-EXPECTATION: Admission to teacher preparation program (TPP) required.
-PREREQUISITE: 2.75 overall GPA.
+Portfolio artifacts required.
+Twenty hours of field experience required.
+Grade of C or better required.
+PREREQUISITE: EDUC 2200 EXPECTATION: Admission to teacher education program required.
 OFFERED: Sem.
 II.